SiegfriedEhret/sites/apps/ehretdotme/src/content/posts/interview-jaana-b-dogans-vision-of-go.md

 ---
-title: 'Interview: Jaana B. Dogan’s vision of Go'
+title: "Interview: Jaana B. Dogan’s vision of Go"
 description: "The conference dotGo\_was the perfect occasion to interview Jaana B. Dogan, Software Engineer at Google.
 Siegfried Ehret seized the opportunity to learn more about her role in developing tools like\_pprof\_and..."
 date: 2024-02-23T08:02:42.437Z
 updatedAt: 2024-02-23T08:02:42.437Z